samkenxstream/proposal-regexp-named-SAMkenXEcosystem/README.md

 RegExp result objects have some non-numerical properties already, which named capture groups may overlap with, namely `length`, `index` and `input`.
 In this proposal, to avoid ambiguity and edge cases around overlapping names, named group properties are placed on a separate `groups` object which is a property of the match object.
 This solution will permit additional properties to be placed on the result of `exec` in future ECMAScript versions without creating any web compatibility hazards.

+The groups object is only created for RegExps with named groups.
+It does not include numbered group properties, only the named ones.
+Properties are created on the `groups` object for all groups which are mentioned in the RegExp; if they are not encountered in the match, the value is `undefined`.

 ### Backwards compatibility of new syntax

 The syntax for creating a new named group, `/(?<name>)/`, is currently a syntax error in ECMAScript RegExps, so it can be added to all RegExps without ambiguity.
 However, the named backreference syntax, `/\k<foo>/`, is currently permitted in non-Unicode RegExps and matches the literal string `"k<foo>"`.
 In Unicode RegExps, such escapes are banned.